zainabx78/tech501-week2/Notes/VMSS.md

 Worst to better: When CPU load is too high
 1. Fall over (worst option)
 2. dashbord
-3. alert
+3. alert- e.g. alarms going off at 3.5% cpu usage.
+   - for testing purposes.
+Generally it's 40%.
 4. autoscaling (best option)

 ### Types of scaling:
-1. - Horizontal scaling (in or out) (more instances).
+1. Horizontal scaling (in or out) (more instances).
 2. Vertical scaling (up or down) (more CPU, RAM etc).

 ### Azure Virtual machine scale sets (VMSS)

 - Same as aws autoscaling group
-- High availability and scalability.
+- **High availability and scalability** and making application reliable!
 - Custom autoscale:
   - When CPU exceeds 75%
   - Start with 2 VMs: